tsegarra/dummies/_posts/2022-11-03-we-got-the-beat.markdown

 to decide where to put periods and commas.
 There are cases that could go either way but it's usually fine.
 After you spend enough time in the domain you develop a felt sense of what's normal.

-May you never need to notate The Crunge.